 - Drive by: Using email to make a demand or announce a controversial decision in the hope that nobody will respond, rather than answering face-to-face questions.

 - Drama dodging: Avoiding the ‘people side’ of a conflict by hiding behind a keyboard (which tends to leave the recipient feeling ignored and disrespected).

 - Wearing a wire: Using email as a surreptitious way to get everything in writing or to create a shareable paper trail.

 - Pontificating on a position: Preaching or sounding off without danger of interruption.

-Not only should we avoid indulging in these practices ourselves, we should aim to prevent serious conflict when responding to ‘landmines’ from others by refusing to reply in kind.
+Not only should we avoid indulging in these practices ourselves, but we should aim to prevent serious conflict when responding to ‘landmines’ from others by refusing to reply in kind.
 Focusing on facts and solutions rather than on frustrations and emotions, we should pause before hitting ‘reply’ – perhaps scheduling a call or meeting to discuss issues more easily – and take the opportunity to role-model respect.

-In this way, we can help to guide others in using digital communication in a manner that is thoughtful, responsible and well-suited to our context and audience.
+In this way, we can help to guide others in using digital communication in a manner that is thoughtful, responsible and well suited to our context and audience.

-While there are few hard-and-fast rules for digital communication – and platforms are evolving at speed – taking the time to think through the channels and language that we use will help us to get our messages across efficiently and effectively – and with minimal misunderstandings.
+While there are few hard-and-fast rules for digital communication – and platforms are evolving at speed – taking the time to think through the channels and language that we use will help us to get our messages across efficiently and effectively, and with minimal misunderstandings.